massalabs/massa/docs/hackathon.rst

     wallet_info

 Now that you have an address you can create and deploy your first smart contract.

+You can follow `this guide <smart-contracts/massa-sc-by-example.html>`__ to deploy and interact with a tic-tac-toe.